John Kneubuhl

 John Alexander Kneubuhl (July 2, 1920 – February 20, 1992) was an American Samoan screenwriter, playwright and Polynesian historian.
 He wrote for American television series such as The Fugitive, Gunsmoke, The Wild Wild West, Star Trek, The Invaders and Hawaii Five-O. The son of a Samoan mother and an American father, Kneubuhl's multicultural heritage produced a distinctive artistic vision that formed the basis of his most powerful dramatic work.

 An accomplished playwright, Kneubuhl "was a bicultural Polynesian who used the medium of theater to explore identity, loneliness and the craft required to bring them to the stage".

 Biography

-John Alexander Kneubuhl was born in Fagatogo, Pago Pago or the village of Leone, in American Samoa.
+John Alexander Kneubuhl was born in Fagatogo, Pago Pago or the village of Leone, in American Samoa on July 2, 1920.

 John Kneubuhl is the uncle of Samoan Hawaiian writer Victoria Nalani Kneubuhl and Lemanatele Mark Kneubuhl who lives in American Samoa.

 Childhood to war

 Raised in Leone until his early teens, Kneubuhl was known as 'Sione Nupo' to his countrymen.
 His mother, Atalina Pritchard from Apia, was educated in New Zealand, and was a talented pianist, singer and painter.
 His father Benjamin F. Kneubuhl was a navy surveyor from Iowa who settled in Samoa, and later became a successful businessman.

 At the age of 13, John Kneubuhl was sent off to enter Punahou School, Hawaii.
 He later studied under Thornton Wilder at Yale.

 He married "Dotsy" (Dorothy Schenk) in 1942, and soon after entered the U.S. Navy Japanese Language School at the University of Colorado, Boulder.
 When George H. Kerr was tasked to organize the second research unit of intelligence officers in 1944, aimed to gather information for compiling the Civil Affairs Handbook for Taiwan (Formosa), Kneubuhl was one of the officers recruited into this unit.